-Visual event perception is the process and ability of identifying events based on the information in the optic flow pattern.
+Visual event perception is the process and ability of identifying events on the basis of information in the optic flow pattern.
 The earliest studies of information in visual event perception focused on the phase relations among the visible points in rhythmic or oscillatory events (Johansson, 1950).
-The role of relative phase has been studied extensively both in visual event perception studies (Bingham, 1995; Bertenthal,1996; Bertenthal & Pinto, 1993; 1994; Bertenthal Proffitt & Cutting, 1984; Bertenthal, Proffitt & Kramer, 1987; Booth, Pinto & Bertenthal, 2002) and in studies on perception in bimanual coordination (Bingham, 2004; Bingham, Schmidt & Zaal,1999; Bingham, Zaal, Shull & Collins, 2001; Wilson & Bingham, 2005a; 2005b; Zaal, Bingham & Schmidt, 2000).
+The role of relative phase has been studied extensively both in visual event perception studies (Bertenthal, 1996; Bertenthal & Pinto, 1993, 1994; Bertenthal, Proffitt, & Cutting, 1984; Bertenthal, Proffitt, & Kramer, 1987; Bingham, 1995; Booth, Pinto, & Bertenthal, 2002) and in studies on perception in bimanual coordination (Bingham, 2004; Bingham, Schmidt, & Zaal, 1999; Bingham, Zaal, Shull, & Collins, 2001; Wilson, Collins, & Bingham, 2005a, 2005b; Zaal, Bingham, & Schmidt, 2000).

-More generally, however, events can be understood as spatial-temporal objects that exhibit characteristic shapes or forms just as do more familiar spatial objects (Bingham, 1987; Bingham, 1995; Bingham, Rosenblum & Schmidt, 1995: Runeson, 1974).
+More generally, however, events can be understood as spatial-temporal objects that exhibit characteristic shapes or forms, just as do more familiar spatial objects (Bingham, 1987, 1995; Bingham, Rosenblum, & Schmidt, 1995; Runeson, 1974).
 Bingham (1995) formulated this in terms of trajectory forms.
-A trajectory consists of variations in position and speed of a moving point.
+A trajectory consists of variations in the position and speed of a moving point.
 Trajectories exhibit path shapes and speed profiles along those paths.
 Such trajectory forms are different in different events.
-The oscillatory trajectory of a bouncing ball is quite different from that, for instance, of a manually oscillated hammer being used to hammer in a nail (Bingham, Rosenblum & Schmidt., 1995).
-If trajectory forms are event specific, then trajectory forms might be used to recognize events just as the shapes of objects can be used to recognize them.
+The oscillatory trajectory of a bouncing ball is quite different from that, for instance, of a manually oscillated hammer being used to hammer in a nail (Bingham et al., 1995).
+If trajectory forms are event-specific, they might be used to recognize events, just as the shapes of objects can be used to recognize trajectory forms.

-Runeson (1977) argued that the physical dynamics responsible for generating the motions in an event produce unique kinematic (or motion) properties that enable observers who detect those motions to perceive corresponding dynamic properties of the events.
-Runeson developed this idea, which he called "KSD" (Kinematic Specification of Dynamics), in the context of his work on perception of the mass of objects in collision events or amounts of weight in a human lifting event (Runeson, 1977; Runeson & Frykholm, 1981; 1983).
+Runeson (1983) argued that the physical dynamics responsible for generating the motions in an event produce unique kinematic (or motion) properties that enable observers who detect those motions to perceive corresponding dynamic properties of the events.
+Runeson (1983) developed this idea, which he called "KSD" (kinematic specification of dynamics), in the context of his work on perception of the mass of objects in collision events or amounts of weight in a human lifting event (Runeson, 1983; Runeson & Frykholm, 1981, 1983).
 These are examples of the scaling problem in visual perception.
-How can the spatial-temporal optical pattern, which is angular (and therefore, only time dimensioned) provide information about scale properties in events other than time (e.g. distance, size, mass, etc.)?
-Subsequent studies showed that the timing of readily identified gravitationally governed events (pendular events, balls rolling downhill, bouncing balls, falling water, walking dogs, etc.) provides information allowing the size and distance of objects in the events to be judged (Jokisch & Troje, 2003; McConnell, Muchisky & Bingham, 1998; Pittenger, 1985; 1990; Stappers & Waller, 1993; Twardy and Bingham, 2002; Watson, Banks, von Hafsten & Royden, 1992).
-The solution revealed by these studies is that the trajectories of visible points in an event are lawfully governed by the underlying event dynamics, which uniquely couple spatial and temporal properties so that one can provide information about the other.
+How can the spatial-temporal optical pattern, which is angular (and therefore, only time-dimensioned) provide information about scale properties in events other than time (e.g., distance, size, mass, etc.)?
+Subsequent studies showed that the timing of readily identified gravitationally governed events (e.g., pendular events, balls rolling downhill, bouncing balls, falling water, walking dogs, etc.) provides information allowing the size and distance of objects in the events to be judged (Jokisch & Troje, 2003; McConnell, Muchisky, & Bingham, 1998; Pittenger, 1985, 1990;